SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Self-paced Reinforcement Fine-tuning

 \subsubsection{Data Reduction}

-After clustering the training set into \(K\) clusters, we select a fixed number of representative examples from each cluster to ensure coverage and diversity.
-Let \(l\) denotes the number of examples for each cluster, \(C_k\) denote the set of indices assigned to cluster \(k^{th}\), and let \(\mu_k\) be the corresponding cluster centroid in the embedding space.
-For each example \(i \in C_k\), we compute its Euclidean distance to the cluster centroid:
+Prior work on scaling RFT shows that carefully selected subsets of training data can outperform fine-tuning on the full corpus \citep{li2025limrrlscaling, wang2025reinforcementlearningreasoninglarge}.
+Motivated by this, the training set is partitioned into \(K\) clusters and a fixed quota \(l\) of examples is subsampled from each cluster to ensure balanced coverage and diversity.
+Let \(C_k\) denote the set of examples in cluster \(k\) with centroid \(\mu_k\) in the embedding space.
+For each example \(e_i \in C_k\), its distance to the centroid is computed as \(\delta_i = \lVert e_i - \mu_k \rVert_2\).
+Representative subsets are then selected via greedy farthest point sampling within each cluster: starting from the centroid, examples are iteratively chosen to maximize their distance from the already selected set.
+This preserves both centrality and geometric diversity within each cluster.

-We then sort all examples in \(C_k\) by ascending \(\delta_i\).
-To construct a diverse and representative training subset from each cluster, we employ a greedy farthest-point sampling strategy: starting from the cluster centroid, we iteratively select examples that are maximally distant from those already chosen.
-This balances centrality and coverage in the embedding space.
-The full procedure is outlined in Phase 1 of Algorithm \ref{alg:algorithm} in Appendix \ref{ref:algorithm}.